samobjectioniq/objectioniq/SETUP_GUIDE.md

    - Make sure you have created `.env.local` with Supabase credentials
    - Restart the development server after adding environment variables

-2. **"invalid x-api-key" error**
+2. **"invalid api key" error**
-   - Check that your Anthropic API key is correct
+   - Check that your OpenAI API key is correct
    - Ensure the key has proper permissions

 3. **"model not found" error**
-   - The app now uses `claude-3-5-sonnet-20241022` (updated from deprecated model)
+   - The app now uses `gpt-4o-realtime-preview` for real-time voice conversations
    - This should be resolved automatically

 4. **Port already in use**